Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILineOrientation`: Label for the drop down to select a line orientation
 - `scenePOILineOrientationVert`: Text on the drop down item for the "Vertical" / "Fence" orientation
 - `scenePOILineOrientationHorz`: Text on the drop down item for the "Horizontal / Path" orientation
+- `scenePOICancelFlyThrough`: Label for button that appears during fly-through, allows user to cancel the fly-through
+- `scenePOIPerformFlyThrough`: Label for button that appears when POI has multiple nodes, will trigger a fly-through
+- `scenePOIBookmarkMode`: Label for checkbox that appears under POI settings that toggles bookmark mode
+- `scenePOISetBookmarkCamera`: Label for button that bookmarks the current camera position and orientation
+- `scenePOICameraPosition`: Label for displaying the current bookmarked camera position
+- `scenePOICameraRotation`: Label for displaying the current bookmarked camera orientation

 #### Live Feeds
 - `liveFeedUpdateFrequency`: Used on label for how many seconds delay between updates